bcarpio/filebeat-formula/README.md

-hello_world-formula
+filebeat-formula
 ================

-This is an example Xentaurs workshop project for SaltStack, Vagrant, and ServerSpec integration
+This is the filebeat formula for Elastic

 Available states
 ================